-Freshman students entering in fall 2015 will complete the College Curriculum.
-Current students and transfer students entering in 2015-16 will complete the GER Curriculum.
+Students in the Class of 2019 or later will complete the College Curriculum.
+Students in the Class of 2018 or sooner will complete the GER Curriculum.
 The overall goal of both curricula is the same: to provide you with a superb liberal arts education and the breadth of knowledge that characterizes an educated person.

 Students usually find themselves gravitating toward a specific academic area by the end of the sophomore year.
 Once you declare your major (or double major, or additional minor) the curriculum will guide you toward in-depth specialization in that body of knowledge and skills.
 You can propose an independent study to look more closely at a specific topic within your major.
 Or propose a set of classes to create an interdisciplinary major you design yourself.